What is Opera?

 Opera has a rich and fascinating history that spans over 400 years.
 From its beginnings in Renaissance Italy to the grand opera houses of the 19th century and the contemporary productions we see today, opera has continuously evolved while staying true to its roots.

-• The Early Days (1600s): The earliest operas were performed in Italy and were closely linked to the courts of wealthy patrons.
+The earliest operas were performed in Italy and were closely linked to the courts of wealthy patrons, blending poetry, music, and theater..
 The works of composers like Monteverdi laid the foundation for what would become one of Western culture's most respected and influential art forms.

 How to Experience Opera